bobgrant04/beebyams/README.md

 Magic - Usage <fsp> (<dno>/<dsp>) (<drv>)

-a program for analysing program to accertain type does some magic byte checks via embedded look up tables. sets E% for exe address and L% for load.  will do some rudamentry PAGE=&E00 checks for basic programs
+a program for analysing program to accertain type does some magic byte checks via embedded look up tables. sets E% for exe address and L% for load.  will do some rudamentry PAGE=&E00 checks for basic programs (only if at very start of program)

 Alter - Usage <fsp> (<dno>/<dsp>) (<drv>)
 used for executing results of magic or in the future process